 The mission of the National Kidney Foundation of Hawai‘i is to prevent kidney and urinary tract disease, improve the health and well-being of individuals and families affected by this disease, and increase the availability of all organs for transplantation in Hawai‘i.

-The National Kidney Foundation of Hawai’i is the state's leading voluntary health agency dedicated to the detection, prevention and treatment of kidney and urinary tract diseases.
+Founded in 1988, National Kidney Foundation of Hawai‘i is the state's leading voluntary health agency dedicated to the detection, prevention and treatment of kidney and urinary tract diseases.
 As an advocacy group, the organization has helped shape legislation that allows Medicare to cover the majority costs of dialysis of the medical costs of kidney transplants.
 Prior to this legislation in the 1960's, many people did not survive after their kidneys failed.

 Through its national offices, 51 affiliates, and more than 200 chapters nationwide, the National Kidney Foundation develops and delivers programs to communities and individuals.